Red007Master/G.A.M.M.A-Community-Linux-Install-Setup-shell-scripts/README.md

   The script will download latest release from [https://github.com/FaithBeam/stalker-gamma-cli]

-  and automatically proceed with the installation of game files.
+  After that the script will proceed to install the game using it.

 ***Work in progress***